 Prior to construction (any ground-disturbing activity), the contractor's project biologist would submit a construction avoidance and minimization plan for wildlife movement linkages (as described in any permits or approvals) to the Authority via the mitigation manager for concurrence.
 The plan would limit the use of construction and avoid permanent fencing in wildlife movement linkages in areas where viaducts (e.g., elevated platforms) or bridges are included in the final design.
 The contractor would minimize ground-disturbing activities within the wildlife linkages during nighttime hours to the extent practicable.
 The contractor would also keep nighttime illumination (e.g., for security) from spilling into the linkages or shield nighttime lighting to avoid illumination spilling into the linkages.
 Inspections by the project biologist would verify compliance with this measure.
-The project biologist would submit a memorandum, on a monthly basis, to the mitigation manager and Authority to document compliance with this measure.
+The project biologist would report to the Authority on a monthly basis to document compliance with this measure.